Wuhan University · Software Engineering · 2027

 - China Youth Sci-Tech Innovation Challenge: National Second Prize

-- National University Computer System Capability Competition: National Third Prize
+- National University Computer System Capability Competition (Xiaomi Cup): National Third Prize

 Scholarships